Your First Project

 The Project Explorer is the directory of all your defined Architect projects.
 Projects are home to various files, and most commonly will contain things like folders, R scripts and data files.

-To create a new project, simply right-click on the Project Explorer and select New > Project.
+To create a new project, simply right-click inside the Project Explorer and select New > Project.
 This may also be done via the main menu with File > New > Project.

 Architect can be used to develop projects in various programming languages.
 To create an R project, use the settings below.